bluepeter/alphagroove/README.md

 ## Configuration

-AlphaGroove supports a flexible configuration system with defaults in a YAML file that can be overridden via command-line options.
+AlphaGroove uses a centralized configuration system with all settings defined in the `alphagroove.config.yaml` file.
+This is the single source of truth for all configuration values in the application.

 ### Configuration File